cefet-rj-dal/harbinger/examples/tutorial/01-first-steps.md

 ## Walkthrough

+### Prepare the Example

+We begin by organizing the environment, loading the packages, and selecting the dataset used in the notebook.
+This part is intentionally more direct: the goal is to make the starting point explicit before the method-specific reasoning begins.

 ``` r
 # Install Harbinger (if needed)
 # install.packages("harbinger")
 ```

 ``` r
 # Load the package
 library(harbinger)
 ```

 ``` r